Understanding The Spam Control Act

 Instead, the enforcement provisions under the PDPA will apply to instant messaging services that use mobile telephone numbers.
 The Commission will be able to enforce them by issuing directions, including a direction to pay a financial penalty, as set out at the end of this paper.

-At present a 'specified message' - that is, a marketing message - relates to the marketing of goods, services, land, an interest in land, a business opportunity or an investment opportunity.
+At present, a 'specified message' - that is, a direct marketing message - relates to the marketing of goods, services, land, an interest in land, a business opportunity or an investment opportunity.

-This will continue, but in addition a specified message may relate to a 'specified purpose'.
+This will remain, but in addition, a specified message may relate to a 'specified purpose'.
 This is a purpose specified by the Commission (with the approval of the Minister) at any time.

 In other words, the Commission will have the power to add an additional purpose or additional purposes to what may fall within the Do Not Call rules.